thunderbird/webext-docs/browserAction.rst

       :name: [``tabId``]
       :type: (integer)

-      The id of the tab for which you want to modify the browserAction.
+      The id of the tab for which you want to modify the action.

 .. _browserAction.disable: